-The LM3205 has a thermal overload protection function that operates to protect itself from short-term misuse and overload conditions.
-When the junction temperature exceeds around 150°C, the device inhibits operation.
-Both the PFET and the NFET are turned off in PWM mode.
-When the temperature drops below 125°C, normal operation resumes.
+The LM3207 has a thermal overload protection function that operates to protect itself from short-term misuse and overload conditions.
+When the junction temperature exceeds 150°C, the device inhibits operation.
+The PFET and NFET are turned off in PWM mode.
+The LDO is turned off as well.
+When the temperature drops below 130°C, normal operation resumes.
 Prolonged operation in thermal overload conditions may damage the device and is considered bad practice.